Feras532/TournamentProj/README.md

 -Start application
 *** Run the application from mainApp.java***
+-to login
+you can check the csv files and use their username and password

 // note:
 - you can find some samples that were saved in past just to check the size of teams: so history tournaments are not  updated.

+Done by:
+Mohammed Alshowaikhat 202178490
+Feras Alsinan       202021580
+Hassan Almaqdoud 202156130
+Hussain Almatrouk 202042760
+Abdullah Bukahri 201951430